Fiddle Leaf Fig propagation: 2 easy ways in water or soil! 100% success on 7 stem cuttings growing into healthy trees in

 Fiddle Leaf Fig propagation is so easy, and almost fail proof!
-If you have been drooling over all the gorgeous photos of Fiddle Leaf Fig trees in beautifully designed interiors, why not try and propagate some for your home and to share as gifts with indoor plant lovers?
+If you have been drooling over all the gorgeous photos of Fiddle Leaf Fig trees ( botanical name Ficus lyrata ) in beautifully designed interiors, why not try and propagate some for your home and to share as gifts with indoor plant lovers?

-When I first tried to propagate Fiddle Leaf Fig in 2015, I tested two methods and had 100% success on all four stem cuttings!
-You won’t believe how big and beautiful they all look after 4 years!
+When I first tried to propagate Fiddle Leaf Fig plant in 2015, I tested two methods and had 100% success on all four stem cuttings!
+You won’t believe how big and beautiful these new plants look after 4 years!
 We even discovered the secret of how to make our Fiddle Leaf Fig trees grow multiple branches, tutorial here!

 In this updated post I will share with you everything we have learned about how to propagate Fiddle Leaf Fig cuttings easily using two methods: rooting in water, and rooting in soil.